Skip to Content

 Fee Direction & Voting

-BMX is Boardwalk’s protocol token.
-BMX also functions as a consumption token, burned by users across all chains to launch a token economy and influence project discovery through Upvoting and Downvoting.
+BWS is Boardwalk’s protocol token.
+BWS also functions as a consumption token, burned by users across all chains to launch a token economy and influence project discovery through Upvoting and Downvoting.

-A staker’s weight to vote-direct designated fees is called Voting Power.
-It equals staked BMX plus Voter Points.
+A staker’s weight to vote-direct designated fees is called Fee-Direction Weight.
+It equals staked BWS plus Voter Points.

-Voting Power = Staked BMX + Voter Points
+Fee-Direction Weight = Staked BWS + Voter Points

-Staked BMX is the base of voting weight.
+Staked BWS is the base of voting weight.

 How voting works